njn442/SkillLab2_Embedded_SmartParkers/README.md

 Describe exactly how a user will use the project.Make it a story **Response:**
+`A user first signs up and logs into the system through the web application.
+After logging in, the user sees the dashboard displaying available parking slots.
+The slot availability is updated based on IR sensor readings connected to the Raspberry Pi.
+If a vehicle is present, the sensor detects it and marks the slot as occupied.The user selects a vehicle type, enters vehicle details, and books a parking slot.
+The system calculates the cost and confirms the booking.
+If all slots are occupied, the system displays "Parking Full" and disables booking.`
                                                   |

 ---

 # 4. Definition of Success

 ## 4.1 Definition of “Usable”
+`A system is considered usable when both hardware and software components work correctly together.The user should be able to easily sign up, log in, view available slots, and book a parking slot without confusion.
+At the same time, the IR sensors should correctly detect whether a slot is occupied or free, and the Raspberry Pi should update the system accordingly.The interface should be simple, and the system should respond accurately in real-time.`

 ## 4.2 Minimum Usable Version